frp-arduino/frp-arduino/README.md

 ```

 That means that we can define a set of actions in the do-block that we pass to
 `compileProgram`.
-It will then take those actions, build an internal
+It takes those actions, builds an internal representation of
-representation of the program, and then generate C code and write that to a
+the program, and then generates C code and writes that to a file.
-file.

 So what action is defined by the last line in the example?